abhishek-kumar-code/Redfish_Public/Specification.md

 The protocol version is separate from the version of the resources or the version of the Redfish Schema supported by them.

 Each version of the Redfish protocol is strongly typed.
-This is accomplished using the URI of the Redfish service in combination with the resource obtained at that URI, called the ServiceRoot.
+This is accomplished using the URI of the Redfish Service in combination with the resource obtained at that URI, called the ServiceRoot.

 The root URI for this version of the Redfish protocol shall be "/redfish/v1/".